hubleto/dev/README.md

 ## Symlinked repositories

 By default, Hubleto dev uses public github repositories to install packages.
-This has an advantage that you do not need to separately install `hubleto/main`, `hubleto/framework` or other core repositories.
+This has an advantage that you do not need to separately install `hubleto/main`, `hubleto/framework`, `hubleto/react-ui` or other core repositories.
 However, if you want to contribute to these core repositories, your dev environment will need to symlink their local versions.

+### Composer

-You can do this by changing your dev's `composer.json`.
+For PHP repositories, you can do this by changing your dev's `composer.json`.

 Modify each repository `repositories` from: